9cc-cxy/swe-interview-test/README.md

 	```sh
 	npm install
 	```
-3. (Optional) create a `.env` file in the backend folder and set the port:
+3. (Optional) Create a `.env` file in the backend folder and set the port:
 	```env
 	PORT=4000
 	```